In 2013, I quit my job to travel around the world for 4.5 months.

 Some future bosses will see you as a maverick and they want to stamp the individuality out of you.
 (Don’t work for these people.)

 Some future bosses will see that you’ve satisfied your travel cravings and feel safe to hire you.

 A funny thing is, staying at your job too long doesn’t bode well for some industries.
-In my current round of interviewing, at least two direct hires and recruiters said my three year tenure at my last job was “really long.”
+In my current round of interviews, at least two direct hires and recruiters said my three-year tenure at my last job was “really long.”

 In any case, while you’re on your career break, don’t just “travel”, find some activities that will pad your resume.

 - Start a blog to show that you’re good at writing.

 - Curate your Instagram feed to show that you can take great shots.

 - Go on a five-day trek to show that you have tenacity.

 3. It’s expensive